Technica-Engineering/kalash/README.md

 This will install the latest stable version of Kalash.
 Of course having Python and `pip` working is a prerequisite.

-Alternatively you can install this package in development mode after cloning with `pip install -e '[docs]'` command.
+Alternatively you can install this package in development mode after cloning with `pip install -e '.[dev]'` command.

 ## Usage